thingsdb/ThingsDocs/v0/content/collection-api/enum_info.md

 ------- | -----------
 `enum_id` | Internal enum ID *(can be used to identify Enums in collection events)*.
 `created_at` | [Time Stamp](https://wikipedia.org/wiki/Unix_time) when the enum is created.
+`default` | Default member of this enumerator.
+The default member is used when implicitly creating a value of this enumerator type.
+See [mod_enum(..)](../mod_enum/def) to change the deafult member.
 `modified_at` | [Time Stamp](https://wikipedia.org/wiki/Unix_time) when the enum is last modified or `nil` if never modified.
 `name` | Enum's name.
 `members` | Array with arrays containing two strings, the name and value.